BEAST-Fitting/beast/docs/plotting_tools.rst

   of each parameter, as well as an SED (similar to Figure 14 in `Gordon+16 <https://ui.adsabs.harvard.edu/abs/2016ApJ...826..104G>`_).

+- `plot_indiv_pdfs.py <https://github.com/BEAST-Fitting/beast/blob/master/beast/plotting/plot_indiv_pdfs.py>`_:
+  For a given star, makes a triangle plot with all of the 2D PDFs.
+Diagonals contain the 1D PDFs.

 - `plot_mag_hist.py <https://github.com/BEAST-Fitting/beast/blob/master/beast/plotting/plot_mag_hist.py>`_:
   Make histograms of the magnitudes for each band in the photometry catalog.